Leader Election Problem Versus Pattern Formation Problem: Model

 The robot's life is viewed as an infinite sequence of cycles.
 Each cycle is a sequence of four states Wait-Observe-Compute-Move characterized as follows.

 \paragraph{Life cycle.} Initially, a robot is in the waiting state ({\bf Wait}).
 Asynchronously and independently from other robots, it observes its surroundings ({\bf Observe}) by using its sensors.
-The latter ones return a set of all the positions occupied by at least one robot, with respect to its own coordinate system.
+The sensors return a set of all the positions occupied by at least one robot, with respect to its own coordinate system.
 Then, from its new observations the robot computes its next location ({\bf Compute}) according to a given protocol which is the same one for all the robots.
 Once the computation is done, the robot moves towards its new location ({\bf Move}).
-However, it is assumed the distance travelled by a robot in a cycle is bounded by a constant $\sigma$.
-So, if the destination point is too far, the robot may stop its motion before reaching the computed location .
-Finally, the robot returns to the waiting state.It is assumed that the amount of time spent in each phase of a cycle is finite but unpredictable and may be different for each cycle and for each robot.
+The distance traveled by a robot in a cycle is unpredictable and thus, the robot may stop its motion before reaching the computed location.
+However, the distance traveled by a robot r in a move is neither infinite nor infinitesimally small.
+In particular, there exists a constant $\sigma_r >0 $ such that if the destination point is closer than $\sigma_r$, r will reach it; Otherwise, r will move towards it of at least $\sigma_r$.
+Finally, the robot returns to the waiting state.
+It is assumed that the amount of time spent in each phase of a cycle is finite but unpredictable and may be different for each cycle and for each robot.
 That is why the robots are considered to be fully asynchronous.

-Finally we assume that the robots are \emph{uniform} and \emph{anonymous}, i.e, they all have the same program using no local parameter (such that an identity) allowing to differentiate any of them.
+Finally we assume that the robots are \emph{uniform} and \emph{anonymous}, i.e, they all have the same program using no local parameter (such as an identity) allowing to differentiate any of them.
 Moreover, they have no direct means of communication and they are \emph{oblivious}, i.e., none of them can remember any previous observation nor computation performed in any previous cycles.